Module overview

 Having successfully completed this module you will be able to:

-- Setup apparatus correctly to conduct experiments
+- Setup apparatus correctly and safely to conduct biochemical laboratory experiments (Shared with BIOM1000)

 Syllabus